An intestinal broom

 - More rarely one finds “purple-green” asparagus of which the stalk remains buried (white), with 1/3 exposed to air (green) and a purple tip.

-There are numerous labels and protected geographical indications (PGI) that are all used as criteria for asparagus.
-The most famous are for example the pink-tipped asparagus of Mezzago, Italy, or the green or purple ones from Albenga.
+There are numerous labels and Protected Geographical Indications (PGI) that are used as quality criteria for asparagus.
+The most acclaimed asparagus are Italian: the pink-tipped asparagus of Mezzago, and the green or purple asparagus from Albenga.